-Nausea and vomiting is often seen in meningitis as the rising intracranial pressure exerts pressure on the control centers of the brain that stimulate vomiting.
-In scenarios where intracranial pressure is extremely high (like hemorrhage) we often see a classic projectile vomiting.
+Nausea and vomiting are common in meningitis as the rising intracranial pressure exerts pressure on the control centers of the brain that stimulate vomiting.
+In situations when intracranial pressure is extremely high (hemorrhage, for example), we often see classic projectile vomiting.

 A sudden high fever is one of the key signs of meningitis and may be accompanied by chills.
 A high fever increases the metabolic rate and can lead to insensible fluid loss, so be sure to assess for dehydration and encourage adequate fluid intake.

 Nuchal rigidity, also known as a stiff neck, is another key sign of meningitis.
 In conjunction with this, a positive Kernig’s sign or Brudzinski’s sign may be present.
 A positive Kernig’s sign is assessed when pain limits passive extension of the knee when lying supine with the hip and knee flexed at 90 degrees.
 A positive Brudzinski’s sign is when flexion of the neck causes involuntary flexion of the knee and hip.

 A severe headache that isn’t like any other type of headache is often present.
 Headaches may continue for several months until inflammation and irritation are resolved.
 It is important to implement pain management.